lukacupic/Teams-Holiday-Special/README.md

 4. Click "Load unpacked" on the left side and locate the extension directory

 ## Usage:
 Open a Teams tab and locate the extension.
-Enter url and reload the page.
+Enter an image url and reload the page.
 Rejoice.

 For any issues please let me know.